mikolaj2268/Cryptocurrencies_app_Java/README.md

 The Cryptocurrency App in Java is a simple but powerful application that allows users to easily view the prices of four of the most popular cryptocurrencies: Bitcoin, Ethereum, Tether, and Solana.
 The app retrieves real-time and past data using the CoinCap API, which is a reliable and well-known source of cryptocurrency market data.
 It also allows users to select dates to display the graphs.

+This project was created by:

+Wojciech Michaluk
+Mikołaj Mróz
+Michał Binda
+It was a final project of university corse.

 # Main Panel (Bitcoin)